veillette/physics-book/contents/ch29ParticleWaveDualityReviewed.md

 <div class="problem" markdown="1">
 **Integrated Concepts**

-One problem with x rays is that they are not sensed.
-Calculate the temperature increase of a researcher exposed in a few seconds to a nearly fatal accidental dose of x rays under the following conditions.
+One problem with X-rays is that they are not sensed.
+Calculate the temperature increase of a researcher exposed in a few seconds to a nearly fatal accidental dose of X-rays under the following conditions.
 The energy of the x-ray photons is 200 keV, and $$ 4.00 \times 10^{13} $$ of them are absorbed per kilogram of tissue, the specific heat of which is $$0.830 \text{kcal/kg}\cdot \text{ºC} $$ .
 (Note that medical diagnostic x-ray machines **cannot** produce an intensity